katiehuangx/8-Week-SQL-Challenge/Case Study #5 - Data Mart/B. Data Exploration.md

 <img width="628" alt="image" src="https://user-images.githubusercontent.com/81607668/131631945-ea79d106-e848-4008-b70f-9dedd73ba0dd.png">

-7. What is the percentage of sales by demographic for each year in the dataset?
+**7. What is the percentage of sales by demographic for each year in the dataset?**

 ````sql
 WITH demographic_sales AS (